Steven Kwan Player Props: Guardians vs. Mariners

 - The Mariners had the eighth-ranked team ERA among all MLB pitching staffs (3.59).

-- Mariners pitchers combined to surrender 186 total home runs at a clip of 1.1 per game (24th in baseball).
+- Mariners pitchers combined to surrender 186 total home runs last year (1.1 per game).
+That ranked 24th in baseball.

 © 2023 Data Skrive.
 All rights reserved.